ArdNut/Greenshield/README.md

 If you feel your use of code examples falls outside fair use or the permission given above, feel free to contact permissions@oreilly.com.

+## How to build the code

+All you need to do is download the source as a zip file (there is a button that will do that for you), and then unzip it into a directory called "Greenshield" in your Arduino "sketchbook" directory.

+You will need the DHT11 and DHT22 libraries (in the "Libraries" repository).

+Refer to Chapter 10 for instructions on how to test the code to verify that it is working correctly with the hardware.